Sing a Song (Earth, Wind & Fire song): Critical reception

 of early Sly & the Family Stone and a horn section that is as tight as Chicago's, the group should soon be back on top.'"
+Cliff White of NME exclaimed "Particularly good is a hybrid from Curtis Mayfield's Impressions and The Blackbyrds called "Sing A Song".

 Samples and covers

 "Sing a Song" was covered by the gospel group Point of Grace on their 1996 album, Life Love & Other Mysteries and jazz guitarist Richard Smith on his 2003 album SOuLIDIFIED.
 Take 6 also covered the song on their 1996 album, Brothers.

 "Sing a Song" was sampled by Beyoncé on the track "Hey Goldmember" from the soundtrack to the 2002 feature film Austin Powers in Goldmember.

 Appearances in other media

 "Sing a Song" appeared on the soundtrack to the 2000 feature film The Color of Friendship.
 The song was also featured on the soundtrack to the 2003 feature film Something's Gotta Give.